awslabs/dynamodb-streams-kinesis-adapter/README.md

 * Introduces `StreamsLeaseTaker` with improved load-balancing of leases among workers.
   * SHARD_END and non-SHARD_END check-pointed leases are balanced independently.
   * Leases are now stolen evenly from other workers instead of from only the most loaded worker. `MaxLeasesToStealAtOneTime` no longer needs to be specified by users.
 It is now determined automatically based on the number of leases held by the worker.
 The user-specified value for this is no longer used.

 * Users should continue using factory methods from `StreamsWorkerFactory` to create KCL Worker as specified in the guidance of Release v1.4.x.
+* We strongly recommended that you create only one worker per host in your processing fleet to get optimal performance from DynamoDB Streams service.

 ### Release (v1.4.x)
 * This release fixes an issue of high propagation delay of streams records when processing streams on small tables.
 This issue occurs when KCL ShardSyncer is not discovering new shards due to server side delays in shard creation or in reporting new shard creation to internal services.
 The code is implemented in a new implementation of IKinesisProxy interface called DynamoDBStreamsProxy which is part of the latest release.